natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 ## The Inspector
 On the **Inspector**, head to the `SpriteRenderer` element and add the *mario_idle* sprite.
 You should see something like this in the end.
 The inspector is pretty straightforward.
 It contains all elements attached to a particular gameobject:
 * `Transform` dictates where this GameObject is in the Scene.
 You can change its coordinates with respect to the Camera Object so you can view it from differnt angles.
-* `SpriteRenderer` works for dictating what the object should look like in 2D.
+* `SpriteRenderer` dictates what the object should look like on the Scene.

 We can attach more elements to the GameObject, such as `RigidBody` for physics simulation.
 More on that later.